pandas-dev/pandas/web/pandas/pdeps/0010-required-pyarrow-dependency.md

 ## Motivation

 While all the functionality described in the previous paragraph is currently optional, PyArrow has significant integration into many areas of pandas.
 With our roadmap noting that pandas strives for better Apache Arrow interoperability [^1] and many projects [^2], within or beyond the Python ecosystem, adopting or interacting with the Arrow format, making PyArrow a required dependency provides an additional signal of confidence in the Arrow ecosystem to pandas users.

 Additionally, requiring PyArrow would simplify the related development within pandas and potentially improve NumPy functionality that would be better suited by PyArrow including:

 - Avoiding runtime checking if PyArrow is available to perform PyArrow object inference during constructor or indexing operations
   - Currently, there are 17 `import_optional_dependency("pyarrow")` checks throughout the pandas code base
 - Avoiding NumPy object data types more by default for analogous types that have native PyArrow support such as string, decimal, binary, and nested types

 ## Drawbacks

 Including PyArrow would naturally increase the installation size of pandas.
 For example, installing pandas and PyArrow using pip from wheels, numpy and pandas are about `70MB`, and PyArrow is around `120MB`.
 An increase of installation size would have negative impliciation using pandas in space-constrained development or deployment environments such as AWS Lambda.

-Additionally, if a user is installing pandas in an environment where wheels are not available and needs to build from source, the user will need to build Arrow C++ and related dependencies.
+Additionally, if a user is installing pandas in an environment where wheels are not available through a `pip install` or `conda install`, the user will need to also build Arrow C++ and related dependencies when installing from source.
 These environments include

 - Alpine linux (commonly used as a base for Docker containers)
 - WASM (pyodide and pyscript)
 - Python development versions

 Lastly, pandas development and releases will need to be mindful of PyArrow's development and release cadance.
 For example when supporting a newly released Python version, pandas will also need to be mindful of PyArrow's wheel support for that Python version before releasing a new pandas version.

 ### PDEP-1 History